Monthly Archive for October, 2007

 The dance floor, boarded on the deep end of the pool, killed two birds with one stone: it worked as the dance floor, but also as a safety precaution in not having a deep end of a pool at a rave.
 There were inflated baby pools by the side, and these were made use of by folks lounging in them, drink in hand.
 On the lawn on either sides of the pool, there were tables for those that were quick to grab them.
 The DJ was showcased on a high stage directly in front of the dance floor, covered by a huge dome.

-MoS are famous for their use of the best sound and lighting equipment, and they didn’t disappoint this time.
+MoS are famous for their use of the best sound and lighting equipment, and they didnA?a??a??t disappoint this time.
 The lights were well suited for a rave and the sound was delivered via 12 large speakers on either side of the dance floor.
-This guaranteed that the music was crystal clear and you could feel that heavy bass – signature of house music – passing right through your body if you got close enough.
+This guaranteed that the music was crystal clear and you could feel that heavy bass A?a??a?? signature of house music A?a??a?? passing right through your body if you got close enough.

 RAIN DANCE

-Richard Dinsdale – the life of the party
+Richard Dinsdale A?a??a?? the life of the party

 It was the music, it really was.
 Even by our impressionable standards, the understanding that house music means Bon Sinclair is rapidly fading.
-The previous MoS party too showcased a lot of the usual suspects (Fedde le Grand’s “Put Your Hands up 4 Detroit” is literally so last year) at the beginning, making my hopes for the extraordinary crumble in despair.
+The previous MoS party too showcased a lot of the usual suspects (Fedde le GrandA?a??a??s A?a??A?Put Your Hands up 4 DetroitA?a??A? is literally so last year) at the beginning, making my hopes for the extraordinary crumble in despair.
 Although music from the likes of

 DJ Shadow and Justice saved the day, the experience over all was much more satisfying this time.